DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-aws-robomaker-ros2.md

 ![RoboMaker IDE ready](/docs/assets/img/aws-tutorials/quick-start/aws_tutorial_robomaker_6.png)

+## Running RoboMaker sample applications on ROSbot

+Below section will guide you through running [sample applications](https://docs.aws.amazon.com/robomaker/latest/dg/sample-applications.html) provided by AWS RoboMaker.

-## Deploying the Hello World application
+### Running the Hello World application

+We are basing on [Hello World saple application](https://github.com/aws-robotics/aws-robomaker-sample-application-helloworld) with some modifications for running on ROSbot.

 To deploy application, you will use RoboMaker environment created in previous step: